Forgive And Grow From Hurt Relationships?

 7. Forgiveness isn’t reconciliation.

-8. Reconciliation requires genuine repentance from the person who was wrong, and grace from the one offended.
+8. Reconciliation requires genuine repentance from the person who was wrong and grace from the one offended.

 Forgiveness Is For Your Sake Too…

-• It’s not for the person that wronged you.
+• It’s not for the person who wronged you.
 It is to set you free.
 It is so you are not held prisoner paying the price for someone else’s wrongdoing.
 Forgiving is for you and you alone.
-Often the person who has hurt you feels nothing…no shame, guilt, or remorse.
+Often the person who has hurt you feels no shame, guilt, or remorse.
 The wrongdoer may have forgotten the event, but we can stay trapped in bitterness, anger, and unforgiveness for years.
 It can affect our emotional, mental, spiritual, and physical well-being while others are oblivious to our pain.
 Unforgiveness rarely harms the other person.
-Usually, we are the only victim of our unforgiveness.
+Usually, we are the only victims of our unforgiveness.

 • Forgiveness is between you and God.
 You do not have to go to the other person.
 Forgiveness is you handing over the wrongdoing and the person who did it and saying, “Lord, I give this to you so you can deal with it.
 It is between you and them now so I can be free.”